 The Burden of Proof in a Wrongful Death Lawsuit

 All of these elements have to line up for the case to be proven by a preponderance of the evidence.
-State laws vary and it’s important to speak with a qualified wrongful death attorney in your locale.
+State laws vary and it’s important to speak with a qualified wrongful death attorney in Atlanta, Georgia.

-The State of Georgia has specific guidelines regarding cases of wrongful death occurring in their jurisdiction.
+The State of Georgia has specific guidelines (which are the same as in Atlanta) regarding cases of wrongful death occurring in their jurisdiction.
 These guidelines are enumerated in Georgia Code Title 51 – Torts Chapter 4.
-Your wrongful death attorney Atlanta will explain the law as it relates to your particular circumstances, but here is an overview of what Georgia law has to say about wrongful death.
+Your wrongful death attorney in Atlanta will explain the law as it relates to your particular circumstances, but here is an overview of what Georgia law has to say about wrongful death.